April is Testicular Cancer Awareness Month

 join with the aacr to find better ways to prevent and treat testicular cancer

 Testicular cancer most often develops in young and middle-aged men.
 In fact, it is the most common form of cancer in 20- to 35-year-old men.
-Fortunately, it is highly treatable and can often be cured, according to the National Cancer Institute (NCI).
-The five-year survival rate for men diagnosed with testicular cancer is about 95 percent, according to NCI.
-That makes it one of the most treatable types of cancer.
+Fortunately, it is highly treatable and can often be cured.
+The five-year relative survival rate for men diagnosed with testicular cancer is about 95%, according to the NCI.

 one person’s story